microsoft/adaptivecards-templates/private-templates-service/README.md

 5. `cd adaptivecards-templates/private-templates-service/server` and run `npm run init-app`.
 This installs and links dependencies.

-6. Run `npm run dev`.
+6. In the same directory as step 5, run `npm run dev`.
 This command concurrently runs the client and server locally.
 Navigate to `localhost:3000` to see the site.

 ## Running the latest changes without MongoDB